 But Jesus said, “Let her alone; she has kept this for the day of My burial.
 8 For the poor you have with you always, but Me you do not have always.”

 What looked foolish in Judas’ eyes, was wisdom in the sight of the Lord.
-People were anointed with oil in the bible for different reasons.
+People were anointed in the bible for different reasons.
 It was used to mark a person for a particular assignment, especially for kings (1 Samuel 16:13; 2 Kings 9:1-3); to honour guests (Luke 7:46), and it was sometimes used for burials (Mark 16:1).

 What could we possibly offer to the One who offered himself willingly for our redemption?
 We might not have alabaster jars lying around, but we can give Him something that is just as precious.
 In the same way, an alabaster box needs to be broken, to be poured out.
 What if we made the conscious decision to pour out our lives for Him?